e-zz/MixTex-OCR-WebRebuild/README.md

 </details>

-### First-Time Setup
+### 2. First-Time Setup

 1. Click **"Download and Setup Model"** in the top-right corner of the webpage
 2. Wait for the download to complete
-3. Start using the OCR functionality

 > **Alternative**: Manually download from [MixTeX-Latex-OCR releases](https://github.com/RQLuo/MixTeX-Latex-OCR/releases/latest), extract, and copy the `onnx` folder contents to `./model/`

+Now you can start using the OCR functionality

+### 3. Tips on usage

+- **Image Size Limitation**: The model works best with images sized 400 x 500 pixels or smaller (according to [the MixTeX doc](https://github.com/RQLuo/MixTeX-Latex-OCR#demo)).
+Larger images may result in incomplete OCR output, for example, see issue https://github.com/e-zz/MixTex-OCR-WebRebuild/issues/1.
+- OCR recognition typically produces results, except when Typst conversion encounters errors.
+If this occurs, disable Typst conversion and review the raw TeX output to identify issues.

 ## Development